amcp-team/art-area/README.md

-# repository-template
+# ArtArea

-Conatins some presets for any other repository of our team
+Service for source control and management of digital art projects